Bringing you the latest news & resources in eye health

 Today, lasers are used by ophthalmologists in many surgical procedures.
-Lasers can be used to perform refractive lens exchange, lens implant and laser cataract surgery.
+For example, lasers can be used to restore vision through laser eye surgery, refractive lens exchange and laser cataract surgery.

-A vision correction solution is available for 99% of people with otherwise healthy eyes.
-It may not always be laser eye surgery, but if you are interested in vision correction, book an appointment with an ophthalmologist to find out what your options are.
+A vision correction solution is available for the vast majority of people with otherwise healthy eyes, although it may not always be laser eye surgery.
+If you are interested in vision correction, book an appointment with one of our experienced refractive eye surgeons to find out what your options are.